Thiago099/three-gizmo/readme.md

 ## Description

 This is an open source solution, to manipulate objects in three js.
-You can manipulate the objects, by clicking and dragging on each part of the gizmo, it will transform your object accordingly It has three modes: Move, Rotate and Scale
+You can manipulate the objects, by clicking and dragging on each part of the gizmo, it will transform your object accordingly.
+It has three modes: Move, Rotate and Scale